Are Certain Types of People Prone to OCD?

 Final Word

 Again, there are no specific types of people prone to OCD in comparison to others.
-However, when get into the finer details of personality, we can see that some characteristics are more vulnerable to the condition than others.
+However, when we get into the finer details of personality, we can see that some characteristics are more vulnerable to the condition than others.

-⁶ frontiers in Psychiatry: Perceived Stress in Obsessive-Compulsive Disorder is Related with Obsessive but Not Compulsive Symptoms
+⁶ Morgado P, Freitas D, Bessa JM, Sousa N, Cerqueira JJ.
+Perceived Stress in Obsessive-Compulsive Disorder is Related with Obsessive but Not Compulsive Symptoms.
+Front Psychiatry.
+2013 Apr 2;4:21. doi: 10.3389/fpsyt.2013.00021.
+PMID: 23565098; PMCID: PMC3613755.

 Leave a Reply